mtaxler/UrlParameterTool/README.md

 A simple js plugin that lets you pull url parameter content into your script.

-This script is super easy to setup and use.

 First, add the script to your document like this:

 `<script src="urlparameter.js"></script>`